ascottix/funtracer/README.md

 # Funtracer

-It's a simple raytracer in Go.
+A simple raytracer in Go.

 Funtracer is based on [The Ray Tracer Challenge](https://pragprog.com/book/jbtracer/the-ray-tracer-challenge "The Ray Tracer Challenge") book by Jamis Buck.